Academic Regulations and Procedures

 Benedictine College encourages students to engage in educational experiences abroad as part of their academic plan.
 The Study Abroad Office administers the College’s study abroad programs.
 Applications and requests for program approval are processed by the Study Abroad Office in advance of the student’s enrollment in a program of study abroad, except for participation in foreign language schools abroad and short-term faculty-led trips.
 Financial aid guidelines for off-campus programs are specified in the proper sections of this catalog.
 Specific costs for tuition, room, board, and fees are published annually and are available from the College’s Business Office or from the Admission Office.
 Students are required to consult their major advisor and a study abroad advisor at the Study Abroad Office while making plans for study abroad.
 Application deadlines and eligibility requirements depend on the specific program.
 Students on probation of any kind may not study abroad.
 The amount of credit Benedictine College students can earn on study abroad programs toward their bachelor’s degree is limited to two full-time semesters plus a summer term.
 This restriction does not apply to the Florence Campus and to faculty-led short-term trips.
 All prospective study abroad students, particularly those who intend to study abroad during their junior or senior year, should carefully plan their course programs both in Atchison and abroad in order to satisfy general education and major/minor requirements for their degree.
 Students should be aware that due to enrollment constraints, they may not be able to study abroad in the semester of their choice.
 Benedictine College reserves the right to preclude students from earning credit for study abroad undertaken in any country for which a U.S. State Department Travel Warning was issued prior to program departure.
 Students planning to study abroad are required to submit a Study Abroad Application Form available online or at the Study Abroad Office as well as the Department of World Languages and Cultures.

 Florence Campus.
 Benedictine College offers an opportunity for students to spend a semester or a summer in Florence, Italy.
 The Florence Campus is fully sponsored by Benedictine College.
 Courses offered in Florence may vary each term and amount to 15 credit hours for the fall and spring semesters and up to nine credit hours in the summer.
 The program is under the supervision of a Benedictine College faculty member and a residence director.
 Students are normally eligible to take part in this program after they spend a semester on the main campus in Atchison.
 Admission requirements include payment of the study abroad fee, participation in the orientation meetings, arrangement for adequate travel medical insurance coverage, and the ability of Benedictine College to reasonably meet special needs.
 Application deadlines and procedures are announced at the beginning of the term prior to the one students apply for studying abroad.
-Special student applications are individually assessed and the final decision is subject to the consent of the Dean of the College.
+Special student applications are individually assessed and the final decision is subject to the consent of the Provost.

 Benedictine College-Sponsored Foreign-Language Schools.
 Benedictine College offers an opportunity for students to study French and Spanish language and culture at affiliated institutions.
 Currently, students can study French at the Université Catholique in Lyon, France, during fall, spring, or summer.
 Students can also study Spanish at the CLIC language institute in Seville, Spain, during the academic year.
 To apply, students should contact the chair of the Department of World Languages and Cultures.
 Admission requirements include the payment of the study abroad fee, participation in the orientation meetings, arrangement for adequate travel medical insurance coverage, and the ability of Benedictine College to reasonably meet special needs.
 Application deadlines vary.
 Special student applications are individually assessed and the final decision will be subject to the consent of the chair of the Department of World Languages and Cultures.